-From trust to truth is upending the model of securing borders that agencies have used for years.
-Instead of trusting that pre-cleared travelers and traders are being honest about their declarations, agencies can have more certainty about the truth.
+From trust to truth is upending the model of securing borders that service organizations have used for years.
+Instead of trusting that pre-cleared travellers and trade chain partners are being honest about their declarations, organizations can have more certainty about the truth.
 In addition to assessing the people and goods in front of them, border agents can also assess the relevant data in front of them.
-Everyone and everything is identifiable and traceable through an expansive view of reliable and easily accessible good quality data.
+Everyone and everything is identifiable and traceable through an expansive view of reliable and easily-accessible good-quality data.

-Border agencies assess the risk of anyone or anything that crosses the border.
+Border service organizations assess the risk of anyone or anything that crosses the border.
 Agents verify all the information they can, but they don't have the resources to check everything.
 As such, they don't have full assurance that people are who their credentials say they are, or that containers hold what is listed on customs declarations.

-Agency processes are so extensive and take so long because building trust takes care and time.
-So it's no surprise that 57% of traders tell us that border processes add unnecessarily significant time to shipments.
-And 54% of travelers say that security checkpoint wait times need improvement.
+Organizational processes are so extensive and take so long because building trust takes care and time.
+So it's no surprise that 58% of Canadian trade chain partners tell us that border processes add unnecessarily significant time to shipments.
+And 59% of Canadian travellers say that security checkpoint wait times need improvement.